wzh99/IRL/README.md

 ## Optimization

-Optimizations are implemented as passes of transformations on the program, which is usually the case in modern compilers.
+Optimizations are implemented as different passes on the program.
 Most of the optimizations are based on the SSA form, so transformation to that form is mandatory.
 At present, the following optimizations are supported:

 ### Global Value Numbering

 Detect fully redundant computations by finding congruent variables.
-See [`opt::gvn::GvnOpt`](src/opt/gvn.rs).
+See [`pass::gvn::GvnOpt`](src/pass/gvn.rs).

 ### Sparse Conditional Constant Propagation

 Replace later uses of compile-time constants with their corresponding values.
 It applies this transformation by symbolic execution of the function using both control flow graph and SSA value graph.
-See [`opt::sccp:SccpOpt`](src/opt/sccp.rs).
+See [`pass::sccp:SccpOpt`](src/pass/sccp.rs).

 ### Partial Redundancy Elimination

 Place each computation at its optimal position that avoids redundant computation on any path.
 [GVN-PRE](https://www.cs.purdue.edu/homes/hosking/papers/cc04.pdf) algorithm is adopted, which utilizes GVN as a subroutine to better handle expressions that may not be lexically equivalent.
 Algebraic simplification is also applied during optimization.
-See [`opt::pre::PreOpt`](src/opt/pre.rs).
+See [`pass::pre::PreOpt`](src/pass/pre.rs).

 ### Loop-Invariant Code Motion

 Recognize computations that produce the same value on every iteration of the loop and move them out of loop.
-See [`opt::licm::LicmOpt`](src/opt/licm.rs).
+See [`pass::licm::LicmOpt`](src/pass/licm.rs).

 ### Strength Reduction

 Reformulate certain costly computations with less costly ones.
 [OSR](https://www.cs.rice.edu/~keith/EMBED/OSR.pdf) algorithm is adopted.
-See [`opt::osr::OsrOpt`](src/opt/osr.rs).
+See [`pass::osr::OsrOpt`](src/pass/osr.rs).

 ### Dead Code Elimination